S3umish/readbooks_frontend/README.md

 # readbooks_frontend

 ReadBooks is a single page web application built with a Ruby on Rails API , and JavaScript frontend that allows a user to add a book, with a title , image and remarks under three categories "To Read", "Reading" and "Finished".
 The Books may be viewed and/or deleted.
-The user can can choose to filter the categories to view the books under choosen category.
+The user can can choose to filter the categories to view the books under selected category.

 ![](https://media.giphy.com/media/iDBAvQ35bySv3n4vfm/giphy.gif)